So you want to learn how to fly? That’s great news. You’re about to embark on an exciting and challenging adventure.

 - PPL requires a Class 2 Medical or above.
 Commercial pilots must have a Class 1.

 Don't panic: There's a lot of steps outlined here.
-It's confusing to begin with, but the next milestone on a pilot's agenda is made very clear by their flying school.
+It's confusing to begin with, but the next milestone on your agenda will be made very clear by your flying school.

 Learning to fly and becoming a pilot requires a lot of time, dedication and persistence — especially if you’re aiming to do it professionally.
 Being up in the sky carries huge risk and responsibility; hence the need for stringent examinations and hour building.